MicrosoftDocs/winrt-related/winrt-related-src/midl-3/intro.md

 }
 ```

-If you want subsequently to make the **SurfaceColor** property read-write, and you don't need to maintain binary compatibility with prior declarations of **Area** (for example, the **Area** class is a type in an application that you
+If you want subsequently to make the **SurfaceColor** property read-write, and you don't need to maintain binary compatibility with prior definitions of **Area** (for example, the **Area** class is a type in an application that you
 recompile each time), then you can simply add the `set` keyword to the existing
 **SurfaceColor** declaration like this.